 Mount Cordeaux (1,135m) and Mount Mitchell (1,168m) are perfect if you’re looking for an easy hike with spectacular views.
-Both walks were easy enough to catch up with my friends’ stories.
+Both walks were easy enough to catch up with my friends’ stories as we were walking up.
 We weren’t out of breath and we didn’t have to focus too much as the path was obvious.

 You’ll find a carpark in the Cunningham Gap.
 Both hikes leave from there.
 Mount Cordeaux is on one side and Mount Mitchell on the other.

 Each hike won’t take you longer than half a day.
-It leaves time to have a picnic or to watch the sunset on the nearby Lake Moogerah.
+It leaves time to have a picnic or to watch the sunset at the nearby Lake Moogerah.

 Hiking Mount Cordeaux